dar920910/RandomObjectsGenerator/README.md

 ---

+## :beginner: Quick Start

+Run the program from the command-line with the **count** argument according the following format:

+    <EXECUTABLE> --count=<*your count of Person objects to generate*>

+**Possible Parameters:**

+**--count**
+This parameter sets the custom count of objects which are instances of the Person class.
+If this parameter is skipped, the count equals the default value (10 000 objects).
+Possible values are limited by valid values within the range of the [System.UInt32](https://learn.microsoft.com/en-us/dotnet/api/system.uint32?view=net-6.0) integer type.

+**Command Examples:**

+**Example 1:** Generate 10 000 person objects (by default, according project's requirements):

+Variant 1:

+    dotnet run

+Variant 2:

+    ./RandomObjectsGenerator.App.CLI

+**Example 2:** Generate 100 person objects (less than the default value):

+    ./RandomObjectsGenerator.App.CLI --count=100

+**Example 3:** Generate 100 000 person objects (more than the default value):

+    ./RandomObjectsGenerator.App.CLI --count=100000

+---

 ## :triangular_ruler: Explore This Software Architecture Solution

 This solution implements the software architecture design based on the following related projects: